© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Binbury motte and bailey castle is a scheduled monument protected by Historic England under reference 1010713.
 View the official record →

-Binbury motte and bailey castle is a Norman fortification located in Kent, England, dating to the eleventh or twelfth century.
+Binbury motte and bailey is a medieval fortification located in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010713.

 Binbury motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010713.